hoprnet/ct-platform/README.md

 ### Postgres Database

-The postgres database has been created by Terraform and the connection string is the following:
+The certificates files are uploaded to Bitwarden under the name `Postgres - CT dApp` The postgres database has been created by Terraform and the connection string is the following:
 ````
 export PGHOST=$(gcloud sql instances describe staging --format=json | jq -r '.ipAddresses[0].ipAddress')